-Feral Druid DPS Easy Mode — Battle for Azeroth (BfA) 8.1
+Feral Druid DPS Easy Mode — Dragonflight 10.2

-On this page, we explain how to easily play Feral Druid in World of Warcraft — Battle for Azeroth (BfA) 8.1, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.
+On this page, we explain how to easily play Feral Druid in World of Warcraft — Dragonflight 10.2, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.

-An important thing to take note of here, however, is that bleeds are still omnipresent in a Feral build.
-Due to that, you will need to be able to track them and your Energy/Combo Points effectively so you do not fall behind.
-This build will grant a lot more room for failure but will not compensate for more egregious mistakes, as Feral has a naturally unforgiving nature toward mismanagement.
+No matter the build you take as Feral, Bleeds remain omnipresent as part of gameplay.
+Due to that, you will need to be able to track them and your Energy/Combo Points effectively.
+This build will grant a lot more room for failure.
+Still, it will not compensate for severe mistakes, as Feral has a naturally unforgiving nature toward mismanagement.
 Due to this, you should take a look at our Addons page for tools to track these effects:

 The current Feral stat priority is as follows when using this build: